Exawind/amr-wind/docs/sphinx/user/inputs_Sampling.rst

 The first line of the file contains the total number of probes for this set.
 This is followed by the coordinates (three real numbers), one line per probe.
+This type of sampler also supports the ``offset_vector`` and ``offsets`` options implemented with the plane sampler, shown above.
+For the probe sampler, these options apply offsets to the positions of all the points provided in the probe location file.

 Sampling on a volume
 `````````````````````